JSW Steel examining bid for Sanjeev Gupta's British business: Report

 Gupta bought the smelter for $500 million from Rio Tinto.

-(Additional reporting by William James in London, Gus Trompiz and Gwenaelle Barzic in Paris; Writing by John O'Donnell; Editing by Alexander Smith)
+(Reporting by Neha Arora, Clara Denina and John O'Donnell; Additional reporting by William James in London, Gus Trompiz and Gwenaelle Barzic in Paris; Writing by John O'Donnell; Editing by Alexander Smith and William Mallard)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)